Fostering System Acceptance and Functionality

-- Subject Matter Experts – Working with designated employees one on one; teaching them specific setup functions to create new setup items when needed; and assisting management team when needed.
+1. Subject Matter Experts – Working with designated employees one on one, teaching them specific setup functions to create new setup items when needed, and assisting management team when needed.

 Though the initial implementation of Kronos Advanced Scheduler and Employee Self Service provided some functionality to meet organizational needs, the Surety Systems consultant was able to determine a more custom approach to meet each department’s need.
-These changes to the systems significantly enhanced the organization’s service capabilities, leading to the successful posting of schedules by managers and therefore engaging the employees into using Self Service.
-Educating the staff on the Kronos system assisted in the acceptance of the system and allowed the users to fully utilize it as intended.
+These changes to the systems significantly enhanced the organization’s service capabilities, leading to the successful posting of schedules by managers and therefore engaging the employees in using Self Service.
+Educating the staff through custom Kronos Advanced Scheduler training and Kronos Employee Self Service training assisted in the acceptance of the system and allowed the users to fully utilize it as intended.

 A reference laboratory in New Mexico needed help implementing Kronos Workforce Central v8, a new leave module, and an interface between systems to enable HR automation.